Angelina Jolie, Brad Pitt Secret Meeting Rumors Debunked: He Reportedly Stays Strong & Sober For 6 Kids

 In the wake of the split from Jolie, Pitt has talked about his decision to stay sober for the six kids that he and Angelina share.
 Live Science told readers about the booze allegations involving the actor and his sobriety revelation.

-“For more than three decades, actor Brad Pitt was “boozing too much,” and his drinking became a problem.”
+“For more than three decades, actor Brad Pitt was ‘boozing too much,’ and his drinking became a problem.”

 However, in an interview that appeared in the summer issue of GQ Style, he shared that he has become and stayed sober, substituting cranberry juice and sparkling water for alcohol.
 Now, according to a source quoted by Celebrity Insider, Pitt is seeking to stay strong and sober for the children.